-This document describes the View-based Access Control Model for use in the SNMP architecture [RFC2261].
+This document describes the View-based Access Control Model (VACM) for use in the Simple Network Management Protocol (SNMP) architecture.
 It defines the Elements of Procedure for controlling access to management information.
-This document also includes a MIB for remotely managing the configuration parameters for the View-based Access Control Model.
+This document also includes a Management Information Base (MIB) for remotely managing the configuration parameters for the View-based Access Control Model.
+This document obsoletes RFC 2575.